R35007/Fake-Response/README.md

   - `file` - To send any file.
 Note : you must provide a absolute path of the file in the `data` property
   - `url` - fetch data from any url

+- It always a better to return something from the middleware methods.
+If you have nothing to return just return false by default.

 ## How To Use

 Based on the previous `db.js` file, here are all the kinds of data and config you can use.
 Lets start with default config